KirillTregubov/OverBuddy/README.md

 ## Privacy Notice

 - **Reads and Writes Configuration**: OverBuddy needs to read and write your Battle.net® configuration files to change your background.
-Game files are **NOT** modified.
+Game files are **NOT** modified and personal data is **NOT** collected.
 - **Automatic Client Restart**: Changes are applied after automatically restarting your Battle.net® client.

 ## Inspiration

 As with all software, OverBuddy is built on the shoulders of giants.

-I would like to extend my gratitude to [Toyz on GitHub](https://github.com/Toyz) for finding all the [Overwatch command line arguments](https://gist.github.com/Toyz/30e6fd504c713511f67f1a607025b0bc), to [SkyBorik on Steam](https://steamcommunity.com/id/MRPRP30) for showing the community [How to change Main Menu background](https://steamcommunity.com/sharedfiles/filedetails/?id=3099694051), and to [Naeri on X](https://twitter.com/OverwatchNaeri) for bringing this to my attention via their [post](https://twitter.com/OverwatchNaeri/status/1745265847638352203).
+I would like to extend my gratitude to [Toyz on GitHub](https://github.com/Toyz) for publishing the [Overwatch command line arguments](https://gist.github.com/Toyz/30e6fd504c713511f67f1a607025b0bc), to [SkyBorik on Steam](https://steamcommunity.com/id/MRPRP30) for showing the community [How to change Main Menu background](https://steamcommunity.com/sharedfiles/filedetails/?id=3099694051), and to [HaruChanHeart on GitHub](https://github.com/HaruChanHeart) for their [Overwatch 2 Menu Database](https://github.com/HaruChanHeart/next-overwatch-lobby).

 ## Installation

-Download the latest version of OverBuddy from the [releases page](https://github.com/KirillTregubov/OverBuddy/releases/latest) and run the installer.
+Download the [latest version](https://github.com/KirillTregubov/OverBuddy/releases/latest) of OverBuddy and run the installer.

 ## How to Use